P A P E R N O O K

 Picture

-Another way to explain this, is to show you.
-In the image, we are holding all of life's expectations and competing priorities.
-In therapy, I will often slow the process down and support a person to explore how it feels.
-In this way, we might add more and more seed pods into the cupped palm with a hope of not dropping any.
-The hand continues to fill up or strains to hold all of the "expectations".
+Example: This photograph shows a handful of seedpods.
+It could also represent holding life's expectations and competing priorities.
+In therapy, we will often slow a process down and support a person to explore how it feels.
+In this way, we can invite adding more seed pods to the cupped palm.
+There might be a hope or challenge expressed of not dropping any.
+The hand continues to fill up and supports a real-time in-the-moment strain of holding all of these "expectations".

-We pause and together, consider how this could or might feel different if we changed some aspect.
+We will often pause and together, consider how this could or might feel different if we changed some aspect.
 Can we use two hands?
 Can we put some seed pods down?
 Perhaps we could lay them all out flat or find another object to hold these while our hand takes a break to stretch.
+This analogy and insight from the experiential process can support decision making.

 See more examples.

-Below are a few images of creative processes taking place in Arts Therapy.
-Whether it's drawing, painting, sand play, arranging found objects, making sound or even clay work - every person's use of multimodality in therapy will look a little bit different and unique to their own explorative journey.
+Below is a gallery of creative processes taking place in Arts Therapy.
+Whether it's drawing, painting, sand play, arranging found objects, making sound or even hand building with clay - every person's use of materials in therapy will look a little different and tailored to their own explorative journey.
 We co-inquire together and you are supported at every step to incorporate different materials or aspects and learn new techniques with a trained professional.
 Sessions are structured and flexible to allow for emergence.
-Papernook is a health service operating under a therapeutic arts-based framework, so our services are not suited to those looking to engage in arts-only classes.
+Papernook is a health service operating under a therapeutic arts-based framework.
+Our services are not suitable for those looking to engage in 'art craft' classes.

 We walk together in simple companioning just to make sense of things.